Project type: Conservation Workshop

 All participants will receive:

 NB!
-Students who need to prepare conservation reports and presentations for their universities can receive additional instruction and assistance.
+Students who need to prepare conservation reports and presentations for their universities will receive additional instruction and assistance.
 Students applying for academic credit hours must take an exam.

-The course consists of three separate educative modules depending on the subject in their focus: 1) PAPER, 2) METAL, 3) TEXTILES.
-Each of them consists of approx. 33 hours of lectures, workshops and study visits to significant sites on the island of Zakynthos.
+The course consists of three separate educational modules depending on the subject in focus: 1) TEXTILES, 2) PAPER and 3) METAL.
+Each of them consists of 111 hours of lectures, workshops and study visits to significant sites on the island of Zakynthos.

 Presentation of the Division Conservation of Antiquities & Works of Art, Balkan Heritage Field School, the project and the participants.
 Ice-breakers and orientation.
-LECTURES, WORKSHOPS and Zakynthos Downtown Tour.
+Zakynthos Downtown Tour.

 Lectures and workshops in the area of paper conservation.

-Visit to the historic Public Library and the General Archives of Zakynthos.
+Visit to the Historic Public Library of Zakynthos

 Please note that the transportation to these venues is not included in the participation fee.

-Lectures and workshops in the area of the metal conservation.
+Lectures and workshops in the area of metal conservation.

 Departure.
 Check-out by 12.30 pm